IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 Finding and Using Data
 ++++++++++++++++++

-Without logging in to the Dataverse Network, users can browse dataverses, search datasets, view dataset description and files for public datasets, and subset, analyze and visualize data for public data files.
+Without logging in to Dataverse, users can browse dataverses, search datasets, view dataset description and files for public datasets, and subset, analyze and visualize data for public data files.
 To view a restricted dataverse, dataset, or file, a user will need to be given permission from the dataverse adminstrator to access it.

 **Ways to Search**

-From the Dataverse homepage, you can begin searching with a wildcard search, an exact phrase search, or entering a search term or query in the search box that says, "Search the dataverse"
+From the Dataverse homepage, you can begin searching with a wildcard search, an exact phrase search, or entering a search term or query in the search box that says, "Search this dataverse"

 Basic search block features: